JWalkerMailly/Gmod-NVGBase/README.md

 ### ![Shared](images/shared.png?raw=true "Shared") **player:NVGBASE_CanSwitchGoggle(key)**
 >
 > *Utility function to determine if the player can switch their goggles.
 If no key is provided, will only take into account timing since last switch.
-Providing a key will check to make sure it matches with the player's switch key.*
+Providing a key will check to make sure it matches with the player's switch key.
+For more info on keys, see this link: https://wiki.facepunch.com/gmod/Enums/KEY*
 >
 >> Parameters:
 >> | Name | Type | Description |